mrapp-ke/MLRL-Boomer/README.md

 # README

-This project implements "BOOMER" - an algorithm for learning gradient boosted multi-label classification rules.
+This project provides a scikit-learn implementation of "BOOMER" - an algorithm for learning gradient boosted multi-label classification rules.

 ## Project structure